-- Seesaw Plus and Seesaw for Schools users can upload 1-20 pages of a Google item or PDF and use all creative tools on all of the pages.
+- Seesaw for Schools users and users previewing Seesaw's Premium Features can upload 1-20 pages of a Google item or PDF and use all creative tools on all of the pages.

-Option 1: Import your file using the steps above, then remake the parts the you want to be interactable in Seesaw using Seesaw’s tools.
+- Option 1: Import your file using the steps above, then remake the parts the you want to be interactive in Seesaw using Seesaw’s tools.

 - Option 2: Use the Link tool to link to the file in Google directly and have the kids do the work in Google (instead of importing the pages into Seesaw via the Upload tool).
 Students will do their work in Google and when they’re done, they can either link to their file in Google Drive via the Link tool or upload their completed response in Seesaw via the Upload tool.
 If you add